SofiaChar/valohai-large-data-management/README.md

 1. Data Preprocessing: In the `preprocess_data` method, we make some random changes to the binary files, which you can customize for your specific needs.

 2. Archiving the Dataset: When creating the production dataset, the `tar_directory` method stores the preprocessed files into a single .tar file.
-This file is then saved in Valohai outputs for easy dataset access.
+This file is then saved in Valohai outputs and to Valohai datasets for easy dataset access.

-3. Dataset Alias: In the `_save_metadata` method, we create an alias called "production_dataset."
+3. Dataset Alias: In the `_save_metadata` method, we create an alias.
 This alias allows us to easily refer to the latest version of the dataset in other parts of the project.
+This metadata includes information about the dataset's version, URI, and associated aliases.

+4. Updating a single dataset archive or maintaining them in distinct files.
+   * `save_updated_dataset_by_appending_tar` Continuously adds new preprocessed data to an existing .tar archive, keeping one evolving dataset.

+   * `save_updated_dataset_as_two_tars` Keeps the dataset in separate .tar archives; the initial dataset and additional data are saved in separate tars.
 </details>

 <details open>
 <summary> <strong> Unzipping the Dataset </strong> </summary>

-1. Unzipping to Target Directory: If a `target_dir` is specified, the `untar` function unzips the dataset to the specified directory.
-This option is ideal when you want full control over the location where the dataset is extracted.
+Unzipping to Target Directory: the `untar` function unzips the dataset to the specified directory.
+Ideal when you want full control over the location where the dataset is extracted.

-2. Automatic Unzipping to Tmp Directory: If no `target_dir` is specified, the `untar` function will automatically unzip the dataset to a temporary directory managed by Valohai.
-This option is useful when you prefer Valohai to handle the unzipping process.

 **_Note:_** `process_archives=False`.
 By providing this parameter to `valohai.inputs`, you instruct Valohai not to automatically unzip the dataset.
 </details>